KevinHobart/Active-Directory-Lab/README.md

 # Active-Directory-Lab

-*Place holder for guided Active Directory Lab from Practical Help Desk course from TCM Security.*
+---

 ## Overview
-This project demonstrates a comprehensive setup of an Active Directory home lab using virtualization (VirtualBox).
+This project demonstrates the comprehensive setup of an Active Directory home lab using virtualization (VirtualBox).
 The Active Directory home lab can then be used as a learning platform to simulate various IT workflows.
 The primary goals of this lab are:

+#### 1. Create two virtual machines on VirtualBox:
+  - Windows 11
+  - Windows Server-2022
+#### 2. Configure Windows 11 VM:
+  - Configure to allow connection with Active Directory domain.
+#### 3. Configure Windows Server-2022 VM:
-- To build a virtualized Active Directory lab environment
+  - Add Active Directory service.
+  - Promote to Domain Controller.
+#### 4. Join Windows 11 VM to Active Directory domain.

+---

+### Skills Learned
+- How to propery allocate hardware resources when setting up a virtual machine.
+- Downloading, installing, and configuration of Windows 11.
+- Downloading, installing, and configuration of Windows Server-2022 for use as an Active Directory Domain Controller.
 -

-### Skills Learned
-[Bullet Points - Remove this afterwards]
+-